 At home, we protect our family and belongings with locks and deadbolts.
 These are a measure to keep the bad guys at bay.
 But how do we protect ourselves when browsing the World Wide Web?
 What are we doing to secure our information?

-Below are 5 ways to keep your information safe.
+Below are five ways to keep your information safe online.

 1. Hook up to a network that you know